-Focus Group Discussion – A participatory research activity that generally brings together six to ten people that represent the same type of participants for a conversation around a specific issue or set of questions put forward by a facilitator.
+Focus Group Discussion – A participatory market research tool that brings together six to eight people that represent the same type of participants for a conversation around a specific issue or set of questions put forward by a facilitator.

 Impact Assessment – A particular type of evaluation that is structured to isolate the effect of specific program activities on longer-term youth outcomes.
-An impact assessment involves data collection to compare groups receiving program products or services and other, similar, groups who do not.
+Impact Assessment involves data collection to compare groups receiving the program products or services and other, similar groups who do not.

-Life Skills – Skills commonly known as “soft skills,” as they encompass personal and inter-personal skills that affect social and work performance.
+Life Skills – Skills that are commonly known as “soft skills”, as they encompass personal and inter-personal skills that affect social and work performance.
 The World Health Organization (WHO) defines life skills as the ability for adaptive and positive behavior that enables individuals to deal effectively with the demands and challenges of everyday life.

 Market-based Assessment – An assessment of the market for products and services.
 It includes labor markets in which the target population(s) of workers competes for jobs and employers compete for workers.

-Monitoring – A function that allows implementers and main stakeholders to track whether financial resources and other inputs are being used according to plan to achieve project objectives.
+Monitoring – A function that allows implementers and main stakeholders to track whether financial resources and other inputs are being used according to plan in attaining project objectives.
 Monitoring also can involve choosing which outcomes are expected to improve among participants and having the ability to measure those changes over the course of the program.

 Open Source Technology – Technology that is developed concurrently and in collaboration with peers, with the end product (and source-material) available at no cost to the public.